Lightning-Universe/lightning-bolts/docs/source/learning_rate_schedulers.rst

 Learning Rate Schedulers
 ========================
-This package lists common losses across research domains (This is a work in progress.
-If you have any losses you want to contribute, please submit a PR!)
+This package lists common learning rate schedulers across research domains (This is a work in progress.
+If you have any learning rate schedulers you want to contribute, please submit a PR!)

 .. note:: this module is a work in progress